PassiveLemon/tmodloader1.4-docker/README.md

 </br>

 ## Applying your server stuff </br>
 Clone/download and copy and paste all of the files into your server directory excluding the LICENSE and README.md.
-If it asks to overwrite, allow it.
-You may also discard the startserver.bat and serverconfigwindows.txt as those were for my testing if you do not need them. </br>
+If it asks to overwrite, allow it. </br>

-If you want to run the server from a windows host, you don't need the docker details and can edit the serverconfigwindows.txt like the linux one and run the startserver.bat. </br>
+ - If you want to run the server from a windows host, edit the serverconfigwindows.txt and use the startserver.bat. </br>

+ - If you want to run the server on linux without a docker container, edit the serverconfiglinux.txt and use the startserver.sh. </br>

+ - If you want to run the server in a docker container, use the same instructions as linux, and use the docker details. </br>

-Edit the serverconfiglinux.txt file according to your needs. </br>
+Edit the serverconfig.txt file according to your needs.
+If you don't, your server will not run how you want it. </br>
-#### DONT FORGET TO EDIT THE serverconfiglinux.txt OR ELSE YOUR SERVER WILL NOT RUN HOW YOU WANT IT. </br>
+Do not forget your serverconfig.txt. </br>

 Add your .tmods and modpack.
 If you need help with these, read further. </br>
 </br>